klover-rs/primary-color-v2/README.md

 ## Test it out!

-you can test it out with `node test/index.js`
+you can test it out with `npm test` in the root directory (make sure that you have built everything tho :D)

 ## how does it even work?